wes-spinks/NC-DMV-Scraper/README.md

 ( that is not a real webhook url to be clear )

 Then, you just run `python3 scrapedmv.py`, and every 5 minutes or so it will start the scraping process.

+Once you have this setup, there is also a lot of tweaking you can do, here are some examples:
+* Currently, it will report all appointments from all locations to you, but that is not necessarily what you want
+* you can restrict it to only a few locations that are within comfortable driving range of where you live, or walking range of where you live
+* you can restrict it to only appointments in timeframes that you want ( e.g. i dont want to wait 3 months for an appointment, so i just waited until someone else's appointment for 3 days from now became available and snatched theirs up )
+* you can make it scrape more, or less, often, with the tradeoff being the annoyance of constant notifications vs the loss of potential opportunity to snatch up a nice appointment

+If you want help with any of those things, make a github issue and i will be glad to help out.
+They should be basic enough though that this is really a chatgpt-able problem.